someparty/someparty/source/articles/2020-02-23-the-long-ride.html.markdown

 > "This song is about deeply ingrained habits or coping mechanisms catching up to you.
 It's about allowing yourself to get in your own way and having a lack of motivation to change."

 Chris features Zach Van Horne and Ryan Nara from the now-defunct Toronto post-hardcore group [Animal Faces](https://animalfaces.bandcamp.com/).
 Van Horne plays guitar and sings while Naray's credited on drums, keys, and clarinet.
 The group wrote and recorded as a duo, but will tour live as a three-piece with bassist Miranda Armstrong ([So Tired](https://sotired.bandcamp.com/), [Humanities](https://humanities.bandcamp.com/), Lilim).
-[Low Sun](https://low--sun.bandcamp.com/) 's Robert Johnson engineered and mixed the brunt of the new material, with mastering by Collin Young.
-[Baby Band](https://www.instagram.com/babybandtheband) 's Madison Stoner sang backing vocals on several of the new tracks.
+[Low Sun](https://low--sun.bandcamp.com/)'s Robert Johnson engineered and mixed the brunt of the new material, with mastering by Collin Young.
+[Baby Band](https://www.instagram.com/babybandtheband)'s Madison Stoner sang backing vocals on several of the new tracks.

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/760281334&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>